gigi8android/tableau-challenge/README.md

 ![image](https://user-images.githubusercontent.com/92906443/162130405-bb13fec8-93f9-44f0-a20d-eeed889a14d2.png)

-* A personalised dashboard had been created, where the user could select a range of dates/ months to view a station performance during that period with Citi-Bike user metrics.
+* A personalised dashboard had been created, where the user could select a range of dates/ months to view a station performance during that period of time with Citi-Bike user's metrics.
 A summary of information will be revealed in the little square in the table by clicking on it.

 <img width="954" alt="image" src="https://user-images.githubusercontent.com/92906443/162132591-4058b2e3-e0ab-4a7a-8c95-0559ac59c320.png">